dumlutimuralp/antrea-packet-walks/part_c/README.md

 For reference, remaining flow entries are explained below :

 The eleventh flow entry also defines two actions for conjunction 5 as soon as all fields of conjunction 5 is matched.
 As mentioned before, this conjunction id has got nothing to do with "frontendpolicy" and it is not relevant here.
-It actually coresponds to the egress rules configured in "backendpolicy".
+It actually corresponds to the egress rules configured in "backendpolicy".

 Last flow entry in this table defines that if the flow does not match any of the above entries then the flow is handed over to Table 60 which is EgressDefaultTable (resubmit(,60)).
 Table 60 is for isolation rules.
-Basically when a Kubernetes Network Policy is applied to a pod, the flows which do not match any of the in Table 50 will be dropped by Table 60.
+Basically when a Kubernetes Network Policy is applied to a pod, the flows which do not match any of the entries in Table 50 will be dropped by Table 60.

 For reference, EgressDefault Table #60 on Worker 1 node is shown  below.
 As the current flow matches conjunction 1 in Table 50, Table 60 will be bypassed.